 For a successful televisit, all you need is an electronic device with a camera, an internet connection, and an active email account.

-Televisiting takes place from 2pm-8pm on Wednesday and Thursday and 8am-2pm on Friday, Saturday, and Sunday.
+As of June 25, 2021, televisiting will take place from 8:00am to 2:00pm on Saturday, and Sunday.
 Televisiting follows the Department’s existing in-person visit schedule, which organizes visit days based on the first letter of the person in custody’s last name.
 Please refer to the Visit Schedule in order to determine which day of the week you may visit your loved one.

 How to Fill Out a Web Form